LoyolaChicagoBooks/introcs-csharp/source/data/writeline-substitution.rst

 - These parameters are automatically converted to a string form, just as in the use of the string ``+`` operation.

-In fact the simple use of format strings shown so far can be completed replaced by long expressions with ``+``, if that is your taste.
-We later discusses fancier formatting in :ref:`tables`, that *cannot* be duplicated with a simple string ``+`` operation.
+In fact, the simple use of format strings shown so far can be completely replaced by long expressions with ``+``, if that is your preference.
+We later discuss fancier formatting in :ref:`tables`, that *cannot* be duplicated with a simple string ``+`` operation.
-We will use the simple numbered substitutions for now just
-to get used to the idea of substitution.
+We will use the simple numbered substitutions for now to get used to the idea of substitution.

 .. index:: format; literal {}